 - Training to make volunteers an integral part of one of the Cincinnati area’s most distinguished museums

 - Invitations to educational tours of new exhibitions and other public programs

-- Free parking during the Greeter’s shift as available in the Museum’s garage
+- Free parking during the Ambassador’s shift, as available, in the Museum’s garage

 - Networking opportunities to create new friendships and social contacts

-The Taft Museum of Art is recruiting docents (volunteer museum guides).
-Docent trainees meet for classes Wednesday afternoons October through May.
+The Taft Museum of Art is recruiting docents (volunteer Museum guides).
+Docent trainees meet weekly from January to June 2018.
 Graduates of training make a commitment to serve as docents for a minimum of three years.